 That is not the only way.
 You don’t have to be physically featured on your marketing materials to become more visible.

-- Use Canva to create graphics out of testimonials, or quotes from your website.
+- Create graphics out of testimonials, or quotes from your website.

 - Create video using Adobe Spark, rather than your selfie camera.